elRadish/artcom.github.io/_posts/2016-11-3-travels_in_low-power-land.md

 *EPS8266 Module*

 [Esp8266](http://www.espressif.com/sites/default/files/9b-esp8266-low_power_solutions_en_0.pdf) is a tiny SoC with Wifi and several GPIO-Pins.
 It's available on a couple of breakout boards, starting at about 2 € per piece.
-There is a gcc-compiler available and the Arduino community supports the tiny module pretty well.
+Many of them are made by AiThinker or Espressif There is a gcc-compiler available and the Arduino community supports the tiny module pretty well.
 It has only one analogue input and just a few GPIO pins.
-We tested a ESP8266 ESP12 Module.
+We tested a ESP8266 ESP12E Module.
 They have a printed antenna on the pcb itself.

 #### Results
 * Very fast WiFi connection speed.
 After waking up from deepsleep, it connects to WPA2-Wifi with a static IP and publishes the first message in about 200ms